Removal Defense & Immigration Court Representation

 If you have a court date, don’t wait to get help.

-Removal cases move quickly, and missing a deadline or hearing can lead to an order of removal.
-Speaking with an attorney early can change the direction of your case.
+Removal cases move quickly, and missing a deadline or hearing can lead to a removal order.
+Speaking with counsel early can change the direction of your case.

-During your consultation, we will review your NTA, upcoming court dates, and prior filings, then give you an honest assessment of risks, possible relief, and what preparation will look like if we work together.
+We review your NTA, upcoming dates, and prior filings, then give you an honest assessment of risks, relief options, and what preparation will look like.